 3. If in doubt, turn off your electricity by the mains fuse board just to be sure.
 You should also move any furniture or personal items away from the water to prevent further damage being done.

 This is where Home Emergency Assistance is useful.
-It comes as standard with MORE THAN Home insurance and covers you up to £200 should a pipe burst, and you need help fast from a MORE THAN authorised tradesperson, no matter the time of day.
+It comes as standard with MORE THAN Home insurance, and covers you up to £200 should a pipe burst and you need help fast from a MORE THAN authorised tradesperson, no matter the time of day.
 Remember, cover isn’t available for the first 7 days the policy is taken out.